Skip to content

 VMContext

 Each Instance has an internal data structure called VMContext.
-VMContext is a raw pointer used by the JIT-generated machine code.
-This has information about globals, memories, tables, and other runtime state associated with the current instance.
+VMContext is a raw pointer used by JIT-generated machine code.
+It contains information about globals, memories, tables, and other runtime state associated with the current instance.

 Call Stack